bolshakov/stoplight/README.md

 Now when you run it, the error will be recorded and passed through.
 After running it a few times, the stoplight will stop trying and fail fast.
 This is the red state.
+(The red state corresponds to the open state for circuit breakers.)

 ``` rb
 light.run